If you like listening to podcasts, the odds are you’ve dreamt of starting your own one day.

 The good news is that this podcast legal bundle (written by a lawyer) gives you all the podcast legal templates above and everything you need to get started!

 When thinking about starting a podcast with no money, one of the most important steps is to plan your podcast episodes ahead of time!

 Planning your episodes ensures you always have a topic covered on your podcast.

-Once your podcast takes off, planning can also help you determine which sponsors are right for which episodes and schedule interviews with experts ahead of time.
+Once your podcast takes off and you have a loyal audience, planning can also help you determine which sponsors are right for which episodes and schedule interviews with experts ahead of time.